Cadillac and Lake City Railway: Michigan operations

-Kansas Operations
+Colorado and Kansas Operations

+In 1980, CLK started serving freight customers on industrial trackage in Denver's Airlawn Industrial Park.

 In July 1981, the Cadillac & Lake City Railway began operations over a former portion of the Chicago, Rock Island and Pacific Railroad between Simla through Limon, Colorado, to Colby, Kansas, about 171 mi.
 The CLK also had trackage rights via the Union Pacific Railroad from Limon to Denver, 84 mi, but rarely exercised them.

 Power for the CLK trains consisted of former Burlington Northern Railroad EMD F units, and Union Pacific Railroad GP7s, and former Colorado & Wyoming switchers at Colorado Springs and Denver.

-Colorado operations

 In May 1984, the Limon to Colby operations were turned over to the Kyle Railroad.
 Operations of the CLK then consisted of Cimarron Hills in Colorado Springs to Limon, about 69 mi of trackage.
 Power consisted of two Cleburne, Texas, rebuilt CF7s, one EMD SW1, and an ex-CMStP&P GP20.
-All of the Cadillac & Lake City's rail operations have since ceased with most of the tracks between Powers Boulevard (in Colorado Springs) to the Wye in Limon, Colorado being removed in the mid-1990s.
+All of the Cadillac & Lake City's rail operations have since ceased with most of the tracks between Powers Boulevard (in Colorado Springs) to the Wye in Limon, Colorado being removed in 1993.
 There is still (2008) a lot of evidence of the former railroad simply left to rot away.
 Items such as an old box car just west of Marksheffel road in Colorado Springs, many telegraph poles, insulators strewn about near the old line, and the old raised grade are a common sight on the 70 mi route.
 A depot remains in Calhan, CO in deteriorating but rather good shape.
 East of Matheson, CO, a long trestle remains, where the line crosses Big Sandy Creek.

 Originally Milwaukee road GP9 #2405, this unit rebuilt to GP20m and relettered for the C&LC is seen near Limon, CO in September 1984.